Target Practice: Learning to Play John Wick Pinball

 Multiballs

-There are three multiball modes in the game, and all three are best used as utility multiballs to make jobs easier to complete.
+There are three multiball modes in the game, and all three are best used as utility multiballs to make jobs easier to complete but still have significant value if played on their own.

-Car multiballs: Lit by hitting the car enough times (five for the first multiball) and started by hitting the left orbit.
+Car multiballs: Lit by hitting the car enough times (four for the first multiball on Pro, two on Prem / LE) and started by hitting the left orbit.
 Car multiballs don’t score too much on average but are very helpful to have running.
-Though there are four different multiballs, they share similar rules: red shots score awards and the car scores jackpots when lit.
+There are four different multiballs, and hitting the car changes which one is lit, starting at helipad showdown (car multiball 1) and going to bagarre a letoile (car multiball 4) before going back to the first one.
+All of the multiballs share similar rules: pink shots score awards and the car scores jackpots when lit.
 I prefer to focus on the car if only a few mode shots are lit.

 Deconsecrated multiball: Spell WINSTON at the captive ball to light locks at the center ramp.
-Three locks will begin this multiball where all shots score award and increase the jackpot at the captive ball, with a super jackpot available at the center ramp for completing WINSTON.
-Relatively low value at first, this multiball is best used to stack with job modes as jackpots can quickly increase in value as enemies are defeated.
+Three locks will begin this multiball where all shots score jackpots, and after scoring 7 jackpots, the captive ball will light to start 15 seconds of unlimited super jackpots.
+Relatively low value at first, this multiball increases in value (and difficulty) as it progresses, and is best used to stack with job modes as jackpots can quickly increase in value as enemies are defeated.
+On the Prem / LE model, players can swipe balls held in the center ramp lock and use them for other multiballs by holding the action button.

 Excommunicado multiball: This multiball can be substantial but is the toughest to start.
-Three completions of the orange standup targets around the ramps will light the Red Circle to start this multiball.
-It begins with a 15-second period where every shot will increase the jackpot score, then multiball will begin properly and jackpots will be lit at shots moving from left to right and vice versa, with the super jackpot eventually lit at the Red Circle.
-Good for utility, but also good on its own.
+Repeated shots to the Red Circle and the standup targets surrounding it will advance the dance club level and eventually start this multiball.
+It begins with a 15-second period where every shot will increase the jackpot score, then multiball will begin properly and jackpots will be lit at random shots starting with the left & center ramps, with the super jackpot eventually lit at the Red Circle.
+The super jackpot is worth substantial value, a base of 5M and is multiplied by any enemies that happen to be there, meaning 40M super jackpots with lights out running are quite possible even in the early game.

 Ball Save